kubernetes/enhancements/keps/sig-apps/sidecarcontainers.md

 ## Non-Goals

-Allowing multiple containers to run at once during the init phase. //TODO See if we can solve this problem with this proposal
+Allowing multiple containers to run at once during the init phase - this could be solved using the same principal but can be implemented separately. //TODO write up how we could solve the init problem with this proposal

 ## Proposal